 Emotions can run high during a short sale.
 However, you do not want to let your emotions get the best of you because they could jeopardize your chances of getting your short sale approved.
 Here are five things you shouldn't say in a short sale hardship letter.

-Purpose of Short Sale Hardship Letter
+The Purpose of a Hardship Letter for Short Sale

+Most banks and other lenders will require you to submit a hardship letter as part of your short sale package.
 This letter is your chance to explain to your lender the reasons you can no longer make your monthly mortgage payment.
 In this letter, you need to make it clear to the lender that you do not have the financial ability to make any future payments on the home and that it will be in the bank’s best interest to accept your short sale.

 There are certain things you could say or do in a short sale hardship letter that could keep your short sale application from being approved.
 You want to avoid these mistakes!